j-boezi/Fragrance-Store-Sales/README.md

 # Conclusions

-After analyzing the Fragrance Store dataset, it became clear that Year-Round products sold better than their Seasonal counterparts, perfume was the worst performer out of all categories by far, seasonal perfume accounted for hundreds of dollars in negative profit, and a higher discount rate created lower profit margins and smaller quantity sold.
-Based upon this data, I believe lower discount rates lead to better profit and sales.
-Additionally, I recommend that we no longer continue to sell seasonal perfume and keep an eye on the profit margin of year-round perfume.
+The analysis revealed several key insights about the fragrance store’s sales strategy.
+Year-round products consistently outperformed seasonal ones in both quantity sold and profitability.
+Perfume, especially the seasonal variety, was the weakest category—contributing significantly to overall losses.
+Additionally, higher discount rates were associated with lower profit margins and even reduced sales volume, suggesting that excessive discounting may hurt more than help.

+Based on the data, I recommend eliminating seasonal perfume from the product lineup and closely monitoring the profitability of seasonal soap.
+A more conservative discount strategy may also drive stronger overall performance.

+This project demonstrates how data-driven decisions can guide product and pricing strategies to improve business outcomes.